-María Ferrández San Miguel is assistant professor at the Department of English and German Studies (School of Education, University of Zaragoza).
+María Ferrández San Miguel is assistant professor at the Department of English and German Studies (University of Zaragoza, Spain), where she teaches US Literature and Critical Commentary of Literary Texts.
 She graduated in English Studies at the University of Zaragoza in June 2010, receiving the Extraordinary Degree Award “Gregorio García-Arista”.
-In March 2013 she secured a position as research fellow at the Department of English and German Studies (University of Zaragoza), after being granted a national competitive research fellowship by the Spanish Ministry of Education, Culture and Sport (FPU).
-In April 2017, she received her PhD cum laude, after defending her thesis entitled «Mapping E.L.
-Doctorow’s Ethical Pursuit: Trauma and Gender Articulations in Welcome to Hard Times, The Book of Daniel, Ragtime, and City of God» under the supervision of Prof. Francisco Collado-Rodríguez, and for which she obtained the “Félix Martín Award” to the best PhD thesis in American Studies (granted by the Spanish Association for American Studies).
+In April 2017, she received her PhD cum laude after defending her thesis, written under the supervision of Prof. Francisco Collado-Rodríguez, and for which she obtained the “Félix Martín Award” to the best PhD thesis in American Studies (granted by the Spanish Association for American Studies).
 María has also been an Academic Visitor at the University of Northampton (2014) and Michigan State University (2016).